-• Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy ?
+• Does the financial product invest in for comply with the EU Taxonomy 14? ossil gas and/or nuclear energy related activities that

-□ Yes
+□ Y es:

 ☐ In fossil gas ☐ In nuclear energy

-⊠ No
+× N 0

-appropriate methodology to determine the m percentage of investments that are aligned with the E Taxonomy-alignment of sovereign bonds, the first
+is no o a ppropriate methodology to determin my alignment in relation to all the inve nimum percentage of investments that are aligned with the the Taxonomy-alignment of sovereign bonds, the firstments of the financial product including sovereign bondon to the investments of the financial product other than s

-Enabling activities directly enable other activities to make a substantial contribution to environmental objective.

-Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels
+Enabling

+activities directly

+enable other

+activities to

+make a

+substantial

+contribution to

+an

+environmental

+objective.

+Transitional

+activities are

+activities for which

+low-carbon

+alternatives are not

+yet available and

+among others have

+greenhouse gas

+emission levels